oadam/proprio/README.md

 It will put its sqlite db and its uploaded files into a `/data` volume that you have to provide.
 It also expects a `SECRET_KEY` environment variable containing a django secret key.
+You can set the `DEBUG` variable to run django in debug mode.